Bergen Philharmonic Orchestra

 Edvard Grieg had a close relationship with the Orchestra, and served as its artistic director during the years 1880 – 82.

 Edward Gardner is the Orchestra’s Chief Conductor.

-We normally start broadcasting five minutes before the concerts start.
+The live stream will normally start five minutes before the start of the concert.

 The Orchestra's recordings

 The Orchestra has an active recording schedule, and recent and ongoing recording projects include Messiaen’s Turangalîla-Symphony, ballets by Stravinsky, and a complete version of Prokofiev’s symphonies.